serversideup/docker-php/README.md

 </p>

 ## Introduction
-`PHP Docker Images` is an optimized set of Docker Images for running PHP applications in production.
+`serversideup/php` is an optimized set of Docker Images for running PHP applications in production.
 Everything is designed around improving the developer experience with PHP and Docker.
 Gone are the days of configuring each environment differently, and gone are the days of trying to figure out why your code works in one environment and not the other.

 These images are highly optimized to run modern PHP applications, no matter where you want your application to run.